salvedojuliao/course-vue/notes.md

 - Vue Instance(app) Lifecyle: Slide is better to see!

 # Section 6: Introducing Components

-- Compennet is a Vue app(mini app) insed other Vue app (the main one)
+- Component is a Vue app(mini app) insed other Vue app (the main one)
 - You might recall lecture 3 ("Different Ways of Using Vue"): You can use Vue.js to control parts of (possibly multiple HTML) pages OR you use it to build so-called "Single Page Applications" (SPAs).

 If you control multiple, independent parts of HTML pages, you will often work with multiple Vue apps (i.e. you create multiple apps by calling createApp() more than once).